-Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process
+Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process ii.
+IPLs business strategy has been influenced by the collection of information and analysis of risk and opportunity in two key areas:

-- ii.
-IPLs business strategy has been influenced by the collection of information and analysis of risk and opportunity in two key areas: - (a) Regulatory changes relating to carbon pricing regulation (including a price on carbon in Australia) and environmental reporting of GHG emissions (Globally); and - (b) Opportunities associated with the development of low carbon emission products in both the explosives and fertiliser markets - iii.
-The most important components of the short term strategy which have been influenced by climate change are - (a) Financial management and accounting regarding potential liabilities (for example, we use an internal carbon price in Australia, and consideration of future carbon regulation is part of our capital expenditure program with forecasting of greenhouse gas emissions and the potential associated carbon pricing included in all our capital expansion projects); and - (b) Innovation surrounding the research and development of new products (for example, we are investing in research and development of low GHG fertilisers and low NOx explosives and anticipate the need for low GHG explosives in the event of a carbon price including the accounting of carbon from these sources.
-We also include the carbon content of explosives products on the technical data sheets for most products, although this is not currently required by regulations). - iv.
-The most important components of the long term strategy which have been influenced by climate change are - (a) Consideration of future carbon regulation is part of our capital expenditure program with forecasting of greenhouse gas emissions and the potential associated carbon pricing included in all our capital expansion projects; and - (b) Innovation surrounding the research and development of new products, including collaborative research.
+- (a) Regulatory changes relating to carbon pricing (including a price on carbon in Australia) and environmental reporting of GHG emissions (Globally); and - (b) Opportunities associated with the development of low carbon emission products in both the explosives and fertiliser markets iii.
+The most important components of the short term strategy which have been influenced by climate change are

+(a) Financial management and accounting regarding potential liabilities (for example, we use an internal carbon price in Australia during part of this reporting year), and consideration of future carbon regulation is part of our capital expenditure program with forecasting of greenhouse gas emissions and the potential impacts associated with carbon pricing are included in all our capital expansion projects); and

+(b) Innovation surrounding the research and development of new products (for example, we are investing in research and development of low GHG fertilisers and low NOx explosives, and anticipate the need for low GHG explosives in the event of a carbon price including the accounting of carbon from these sources.
+We also include the carbon content of most of our explosives products on the technical data sheets, although this is not currently required by regulations).

+iv.
+The most important components of the long term strategy which have been influenced by climate change are

+(a) Consideration of future carbon regulation is part of our capital expenditure program with forecasting of greenhouse gas emissions and the potential associated carbon pricing included in all our capital expansion projects; and

+(b) Innovation surrounding the research and development of new products, including collaborative research.
 For example, we are investing in research and development of low GHG fertilisers and low NOx explosives and anticipate the need for low GHG explosives in the event of a carbon price including the accounting of carbon from these sources.
 We also include the carbon content of explosives products on the technical data sheets for most explosives products.
-Although this is not currently required by regulations, it allows our customers to better estimate their emissions associated with the use of our products. - v.
-IPL anticipates that the research and development of low carbon products and the value adding associated with supplying carbon content information to our explosives customers may increase our market share. - vi.
-The most substantial business decisions made during the reporting year have been in the area of research and development investment.
+Although this is not currently required by regulations, it allows our customers to better estimate their emissions associated with the use of our products.

+v.
+IPL anticipates that the research and development of low carbon products and the value adding associated with supplying carbon content information to our explosives customers may increase our market share.

+vi.
+The most substantial business decisions made during the reporting year have been in the area of research and development investment, energy efficiency projects and the delivery of the Louisiana Ammonia Project, which supports our global reduction target of 2% tCO2e per tonne of ammonia produced.